Categories

 Description

-Until one day when they were driving out, he heard a radio report about forest fires, floods, and global warming, and suddenly burst into uncontrollable tears.
-The car stopped, and one of his mothers quickly held him in her arms and asked what was wrong.
-Florent instinctively said, "I'm sorry, I shouldn't have come into this world..."
-His mothers were confused and guided him to explain clearly.
+Until one day when they were driving out, he heard the radio talking about forest fires, floods and global warming, and suddenly burst into uncontrollable tears.
+The car stopped, and one of the mothers quickly held him in her arms and asked him what was wrong.
+He instinctively said, "I'm sorry, I shouldn't have come into this world..."
+The mothers were confused and guided him to explain clearly.
 He said, "I didn't know there was no more space when I was born...
 I don't want to destroy the earth!"
+Realizing the storm in their child's heart, they tried to find words that wouldn't belittle his concerns but could soothe the turmoil within him.

 Author

 Born in Saint-Isidore, Quebec in 1979, she grew up in Montérégie and Estrie and now lives in Montreal.
-She holds a Bachelor of Arts degree and is both a writer and an illustrator, as well as engaged in language and editing proofreading work.
+She holds a Bachelor of Arts degree and is both a writer and an illustrator, as well as working in language and editing.
 She has been active in Quebec's children's publishing and graphic novel fields for many years.
 Patenaude's illustrations are known for their soft lines and low saturation tones, often incorporating hand-drawn embroidery textures.
 She likes to place "childhood emotions" - anxiety, curiosity, and loneliness - in family or natural settings, allowing readers to resonate with warmth and humor.
 Besides ecological issues, she also explores themes such as identity, death, and diverse families.

 Preview